 - Arouse curiosity.

-With so many emails hitting your prospects’ inbox, sometimes you must make a bold move and dare to be different.
+With so many emails hitting your prospects’ inboxes, sometimes you must make a bold move and dare to be different.
 Rock the boat if need be.
 The worst that could happen is that they’ll ignore your email.
-However, if your cold email subject line succeeds to rock the boat in the right direction, you’ll enjoy good engagement rates.
+However, if your cold email subject line succeeds to rock the boat in the right manner, you’ll enjoy good engagement rates.

 So what do rock-the-boat email subject lines look like?

-This type of cold email subject line’s main thrust is to stop your prospects in their tracks.
+This type of cold email subject line delivers a punch that will stop your prospects in their tracks.
 It must be so thought-provoking that it elicits a click.

 An element that must be treated with the utmost importance is, of course, the subject line.